rails/rails/guides/source/active_model_basics.md

 Some of this functionality was abstracted from Active Record to form Active Model.
-Active Model is a library containing various modules that can be used on plain ruby objects that require model-like features but are not tied to any table in a database.
+Active Model is a library containing various modules that can be used on plain Ruby objects that require model-like features but are not tied to any table in a database.

 Some of these modules are explained below.